TEDxDePaul Goes Visual

 I purposely made this figure larger than life as this was a rare three-person TEDx talk.

 In the Liberal Arts in Making of T-Shape People – Guillermo Vásquez de Velasco, collaboration was the focus of the talk.
 Guillermo Vasquez de Velasco explained how “I-Shape” people know everything about something.
 Instead of “T-Shape people” who know something about everything.

-I used the color purple to represent authority as I feel society looks at people with authority as having knowledge.
-Vasquez de Velasco had the audience stand up and make the “I-Shape” position, then spin around three times and stand in a “T-Shape”.
+I used the color purple to represent authority as I feel society looks at people with power as having knowledge.
+Vasquez de Velasco had the audience stand up and make the “I-Shape” position, then spin around three times and stand in a “T-Shape.”
 I wanted to express an “I-Shape” and had the character sitting with legs out and arms out to create a capital I. The three spins were shown with 260-clear balloons swirling around the body.

 When building this sculpture, I asked a DePaul University employee, “What’s the most popular hair color you see on campus?”
 He instantly knew what I was asking and said, “Blue.”
 With that information, I added a blue stripe in the hair to reflect the student population of DePaul University.

 Reimage Forgiveness by Karli Butler story of being abducted and assaulted with acid was a story that had me thinking about how to express this person’s path from anger to forgiveness.

 I want to show Butler in the now — based on how we read left to right is how I expressed her emotions.
 The left side is her present state now, happy and forgiving.
 The right side is the past and anger.

-I chose to show the path Butler took by adding dashed lines to the face representing two lanes… the lane of forgiveness and the path of pain.
-I represented her body like an asphalt street having two lanes.
+I chose to show the path Butler took by adding dashed lines to the face representing two lanes… the lane of forgiveness and the road of pain.
+I described her body like an asphalt street having two lanes.
 Butler now walks on the left lane of happiness and forgiveness, while the old path reflects the pain and the acid that scared her life.